 While there are many types of trusts, the main difference between them is whether they are revocable or irrevocable.
-A revocable trust is known as a living trust and helps pass assets out of probate.
+A revocable trust is known as a living trust and helps pass assets out of probate in a simple or complex manner.
 At the same time, it allows one to keep control of the assets during your lifetime.
 Plus, it’s flexible and can be changed or dissolved at any time.
 Specifically, you’re named as the trustee to maintain control but make provisions for a successor trustee.

-Irrevocable trusts put assets out of reach for probate and real estate taxes.
+Irrevocable trusts put assets out of reach for probate, creditors-including nursing homes-, and solve those distribution issues you may have among your beneficiaries.
 Unlike revocable trusts, they cannot be altered once executed.
-Once the trust is established, you lose control over assets.
-This type of trust is often preferred over a revocable one when the aim is to lessen the amount subject to estate taxes.
-And since the assets have been transferred to the trust, there is no tax liability on the income generate by the assets.
+An Irrevocable Medicaid Asset Protection Trust is often preferred over a revocable one when the aim is to lessen the amount subject to a long term care crisis.
 It is also protected in the event of a legal judgment.

 If you’re ready to get your house in order and create an estate plan, turn to attorney Parker L. Clifton for legal guidance.
 He’s experienced and highly knowledgeable in all areas of estate planning.
 You’ll receive the personalized attention that your circumstances need.
 Call him today.